golems/amino/doc/md/faq.md

     represent derivatives!

-  - A: The Eigen Geometry module is composed of C++ templates, allowing easy operations of other types (such as single or long double floats) but complicating interfacing with languages besides C++.
+  - A: The Eigen Geometry module is composed of C++ templates, allowing easy operations on other types (such as single or long double floats) but complicating interfacing with languages besides C++.
 Amino's SE(3) functions are written in C and operate on double floats.
 These functions are easily called from other languages.

 * [Contents](@ref faqcontents)